A list of characters from the animated movie Justice League: Gods and Monsters and its tie-in media. Some spoilers will be unmarked.

 - Adaptational Ugliness: She's far more Gonkish than any other version of Harley, who is usually Ms. Fanservice.

-- Anyone Can Die: Word of God from Bruce Timm confirmed that Harley's death at the end of Twisted was to set the tone for the series and show that beloved characters are not necessarily safe (even ones he helped create).
+- Anyone Can Die: Bruce Timm confirmed that Harley's death at the end of Twisted was to set the tone for the series and show that beloved characters are not necessarily safe (even ones he helped create).

 - Asshole Victim: Thanks to her far more monstrous actions in this series it's actually quite a relief when Batman drinks her blood at the end of her special because she was too dangerous and too deep into her insanity.